An Introduction to Kiizhik

 Boozhoo, mizhiikianakut n’dishinikaaz, piizhew n’dodem.

 First let me say, I am proud and happy to say that we have an Anishinaabe School right in the heart of Kenora, Ontario.
-As we celebrate, moving into our second year and adding the grade 3 and 4 classes, it has presented interesting and positive growth for students, staff, and families alike.
+As we celebrate, moving into our third year and adding the grade 5 class, it has presented interesting and positive growth for students, staff, and families alike.
 With lofty but attainable goals, we set our sights on the stars and reach for them as each day passes.
 As we move forward we want to ensure that we all progress together as a family unit, as our Anishinaabe elders would teach us.

 Like many of our students and families of Kiizhik, growing up in a First Nation and attending an on reserve school we face many struggles.
 Maintaining Anishinaabe language and culture is one of them.
 At Kiizhik we offer many cultural activities such as smudging in the morning, Anishinaabe prayer and flag song.
 Kiizhik also has monthly pow wows, feasts, and giveaways and we also welcome elders come in to visit with the students.
 The calming nature of the culture (elders, smudge and prayer) sets the stage for a better learning environment.